dankuck/vue-easeljs/README.md

 * rollover - Fired when the mouse enters a comopnent's hit area.
 * tick - Fired many times a second to keep the components in sync.
 Using this event can impact performance.

+Modifiers such as `.stop` usually work with the events.

 These events will be made available in the future.

  * drawend